 KNOW YOUR TARGET AUDIENCE

 Not every community has a large state or private university located within the area.
 Every community, however, does have college-aged students living within the area.
 It is important to know who your target audience is and where they are.
 If there is a large college campus in the area then go there and get to know the campus.
 If there is a “spiritual life director” or campus chaplain, make contact with them and glean from their knowledge of the student body.
 If other churches in the area have an established college ministry, talk with some of their leaders about their perspective of the local college ministry needs.
 Some universities have “church fairs” on campus, giving local churches the opportunity to set up booths on campus to meet students.
-Churches can also request a list of LCMS students who are going away to college and have filled out a “Student Connect” form on the LCMS campus ministry website (lcmscampusministry.org).
+Have your ministry put on the listing of LCMS U chanters at lcms.org and allow student to reach out as they look for campus ministry.
 Get in touch with the students who might be moving to your area for college and begin to form a relationship with them even before classes begin.

 PREPARE THE HIGH SCHOOL STUDENTS IN YOUR CHURCH FOR COLLEGE

 This may not seem like a way to launch a college ministry in your church but it is important that we think in a broader sense than the walls of our church building.
 By preparing the high school students in your church for college you are impacting college ministry on a Kingdom level.
 Host events where educators and people in higher education can come and talk with families about how to get into college, how to apply for financial aid, how to narrow your college choices and what to expect during the college years.
 All of these can seem overwhelming to both parents and students, and creating opportunities for families to not only talk about this but actually work together on these items are huge blessings.